-Brexit: Good Friday amendment to bill fails - BBC News
+Good Friday amendment to Brexit fails

 "Amendments such as those tabled by the SDLP and SNP were simply another attempt to frustrate the will of the people and I am delighted they were not successful."

+David Ford, from the Alliance Party, said unionists had "put our current political system at risk" by not backing the amendment.

+"The vote against this amendment is deeply worrying as it leaves our institutions without protection as the exit process gets underway," he added.

-UUP MP Tom Elliott commented: "The Irish ambassador to the UK, Daniel Mulhall, confirmed yesterday there is an absolute determination from the Irish government to ensure the 1998 agreement is not impacted by Brexit.
+Ulster Unionist Party MP Tom Elliott commented: "The Irish ambassador to the UK, Daniel Mulhall, confirmed there is an absolute determination from the Irish government to ensure the 1998 agreement is not impacted by Brexit.

-"We supported the EU (Notification of Withdrawal) Bill, which was designed to obtain parliamentary approval to trigger Article 50.
-Our approach to amendments was to keep our focus on the intended purpose of the Bill."
+"We supported the EU (Notification of Withdrawal) Bill, which was designed to obtain Parliamentary approval to trigger Article 50.
+Our approach to amendments was to keep our focus on the intended purpose of the bill."

 The bill will now move to the House of Lords.